lkodinsson/MARS/Basic/Talents.md

 **Requirements:** Max Strength 13+, Trained in Athletics

-Your speed is increased by 1m, and one of your move actions you take each turn is not affected by difficult terrain.
+Your speed is increased by 2m, and one of the move actions you take each turn is not affected by difficult terrain.

 ## Latent Trait